 "Markets have become more and more rational over the last 24 months, particularly when they've seen central banks ... all working very closely together to make sure their economies are supported," said Evan Lucas, market analyst at IG in Melbourne, Australia.

-Markets in mainland China and Hong Kong are closed for public holidays and couldn't react to a survey showing that manufacturing in the world's No. 2 economy barely expanded in September.
+Markets in mainland China and Hong Kong were closed for public holidays and couldn't react to a survey showing that manufacturing in the world's No. 2 economy barely expanded in September.

 Tuesday's report by the China Federation of Logistics and Purchasing showed manufacturing expanded for the third month in a row.
 But the group's purchasing managers' index rose by only a fraction to 51.1 last month from 51.0 in August, less than economists expected.